Base91 Encoder / Decoder

 Encode: paste text, get basE91-encoded output.
 Decode: paste basE91 string, get the original.
 Whitespace in encoded input is ignored on decode.

-About Base91 Encoder / Decoder
+What is the Base91 Encoder / Decoder?

 basE91 was created by Joachim Henke as an answer to "what if base64 used more characters?".
 By using 91 characters from the 7-bit ASCII printable range, basE91 packs each pair of input bytes into roughly 14 bits of output (the encoder uses variable-length blocks).
 The resulting output is ~13% smaller than base64 for the same input, while remaining safe for any 7-bit text channel.